EGPostema/DrawerDissect/README.md

 # 1. Set Up an Image-Processing Environment

-Create a python virtual environment (name can be anything, here we use 'drawerdissect')
+Create a python virtual environment (name can be anything, here we use 'drawerdissect'):

 ```sh
 python3 -m venv drawerdissect
 ```

-Activate the virtual environment
+Activate the virtual environment:

 ```sh
 source drawerdissect/bin/activate
 ```

-Install all required packages with pip
+Install all required packages with pip:

 ```sh
 pip install